 Most Medicare beneficiaries also have private Medicare Part D coverage for prescription drugs, either as a stand-alone plan or as part of a Medicare Advantage plan.
 Employer-sponsored coverage for current employees or retirees can also provide supplemental drug coverage for Medicare beneficiaries.
 If you purchase supplemental coverage, the premiums will be in addition to the Part B premiums (and if applicable, the Part A premiums).

-Medicare Part B has a standard monthly premium of $144.60 in 2020, for people who earn up to $87,000 a year ($174,000 for a married couple; note that this is based on income reflected on 2020 tax returns).
+Medicare Part B has a standard monthly premium of $170.10 in 2020, for people who earn up to $91,000 a year ($182,000 for a married couple; note that this is based on income reflected on 2020 tax returns).
 The premiums are higher if your income exceeds that amount.
 Part B enrollees pay an annual deductible of $233 in 2020.
 Although the Part B premium increase is substantial for 2022, the Social Security Cost of Living Adjustment (COLA) is also historically large, and is sufficient to cover the full amount of the Part B premium increase for beneficiaries who receive Social Security retirement benefits (and who aren’t subject to the high-income surcharge).